tmtmtm/bashible/docs/set_contents.md

 ##### set_contents CONTENTS PATH

-Write contents into a file (does nothing if already).
+Write contents into a file (and does nothing if it has been already found in there).

 ```bash
 @ Writing hostname